A piece of Applied Phlebotinum

 Anime and Manga

-- In a later episode, though, a blackout shuts down Tokyo-3 for around the length of the episode (probably an hour or so), and everything comes back up almost instantly afterwards.
-Because it was a planned shutdown.
+- In a later episode, though, a blackout shuts down Tokyo-3 for around the length of the episode with the power in the city only fully coming back by nighttime.
+Turns out it was a planned shutdown.